Maksym-Lazirko/Acoustic-Report-Engine-ARE-/README.md

 # Acoustic Report Engine

+Tired of buffering an entire track to get it's measurements?
 Made in response to the White Sea Studios request in this video: https://youtu.be/zbv2V86R_hE?t=450

 ## Project Description